nitish-420/Python-Projects/README.md

 PROJECT 3:
 It's a library function in which i have created a library class, which any can use make their own library object just via passing list of books .It help us to perform all library functions like add a book, lend a book, return a book, display all books with their respective numbers present in library.

+PROJECT 4:
+It's a programme created for sending birthday wishes to people whose data is stored in xlsx file automatically via mail .